dieterich-lab/FUCHS/README.rst

 ========================================================================

 **hek293.alternative_splicing.txt:**
+This file summarizes the relationship of different circRNAs derived from the same host-gene.
 =============  ============================================================    =========================================  =========   ===========  =============================================
 Transcript      circles                                                        same_start                                 same_end    overlapping  within
 =============  ============================================================    =========================================  =========   ===========  =============================================